Youth in India: Socio-economic status

 When it comes to child malnutrition, children in low-income families are more malnourished than those in high-income families.
 The public distribution system in India which account for distribution of wheat and rice only, by which the proteins are insufficient by these cereals which leads to malnutrition also.
 Some cultural beliefs that may lead to malnutrition is religion.
 Among these is the influence of religions, especially in India are restricted from consuming meat.
 Also, other Indians are strictly vegan, which means, they do not consume any sort of animal product, including dairy and eggs.
 This is a serious problem when inadequate protein is consumed because 56% of poor Indian household consume cereal to consume protein.
 It is observed that the type of protein that cereal contains does not parallel to the proteins that animal product contain (Gulati, 2012).
 This phenomenon is most prevalent in the rural areas of India where more malnutrition exists on an absolute level.
 Whether children are of the appropriate weight and height is highly dependent on the socio-economic status of the population.
 Children of families with lower socio-economic standing are faced with sub-optimal growth.
 While children in similar communities have shown to share similar levels of nutrition, child nutrition is also differential from family to family depending on the mother's characteristic, household ethnicity and place of residence.
 It is expected that with improvements in socio-economic welfare, child nutrition will also improve.

 The rates of malnutrition are exceptionally high among adolescent girls and pregnant and lactating women in India, with repercussions for children's health.
 (Note: "Reports of National Health & Family Survey, United Nations International Children’s Emergency Fund, and WHO have highlighted that rates of malnutrition among adolescent girls, pregnant and lactating women, and children are alarmingly high in India.
 Factors responsible for malnutrition in the country include mother’s nutritional status, lactation behaviour, women’s education, and sanitation.
 These affect children in several ways including stunting, childhood illness, and retarded growth.")

 Midday Meal Nutrition Scheme

-The Midday Meal Scheme is a school meal programme of the Government of India designed to improve the nutritional status of school-age children nationwide, by supplying free lunches on working days for children in primary and upper primary classes in government, government aided, local body, Education Guarantee Scheme, and alternative innovative education centres, Madarsa and Maqtabs supported under Sarva Shiksha Abhiyan, and National Child Labour Project schools run by the ministry of labour.
+The Midday Meal Scheme is a school meal programme of the Government of India designed to improve the nutritional status of school-age children nationwide, by supplying free lunches on working days for children in primary and upper primary classes in government, government aided, local body, Education Guarantee Scheme, and alternative innovative education centres, madrasa and maqtabs supported under Sarva Shiksha Abhiyan, and National Child Labour Project schools run by the ministry of labour.
 Serving 120,000,000 children in over 1,265,000 schools and Education Guarantee Scheme centres, it is the largest such programme in the world.

+Youth unemployment

+In April 2025, the overall unemployment rate was 5.1%, while the youth unemployment rate (ages 15–29) was 13.8% nationwide.
+Youth unemployment is higher in urban areas (about 17.2%) compared to rural areas (around 12.3%).
+Within this age group, young women faced higher unemployment than young men.